 If some of the older magnets remains traditional (copper wiring and water cooling) with moderate fields ranging from 0.1 T to 2 T (Tesla, 1 T = 10k Gauss), the new techniques (superconductors) allow to reach static magnetic fields that now exceed 20 T. At the same time there are also large differences in magnetic (…)

 Medical supervision for people working with radioactivityAccording to the Radiological Protection Ordinance (RPO), all individuals with professional exposure to ionizing radiation must undergo a medical examination before beginning work with radioactive sources or X-ray generators.
-To be allowed in the lab, they must undertake a basic radioprotection safety course and agree to follow the rules established (…)
+Personnel professionally exposed to ionizing radiations must undertake a basic radioprotection safety course and agree to follow the rules established (…)